Research fields + Expertise

 Perinatal health of socially disadvantaged groups

 We are also investigating how women in socio-economically disadvantaged circumstances experience their pregnancy and the first year after the birth of their child.
-Our findings will help influence needs-oriented support, institutional structuring and care processes.
+Our findings will help influence needs-oriented support, institutional structure and care processes.

 Metabolic disorders during pregnancy